ReactiveMongo/reactivemongo-site/releases/0.1x/documentation/advanced-topics/aggregation.md

 The [`GroupField`](../../api/reactivemongo/api/commands/AggregationFramework#GroupFieldextendsAggregationFramework.this.PipelineOperatorwithProductwithSerializable) operator can be used instead of the `Group` one, to simply work with a single field.

-> In the previous example the dependent import `myCol.BatchCommands.AggregationFramework._` are replaced by a simpler import using the instance of the aggregation framework provided by the builder: `import framework.{ Group, Match, SumField }`
+> In the previous example the dependent import `myCol.aggregationFramework._` are replaced by a simpler import using the instance of the aggregation framework provided by the builder: `import framework.{ Group, Match, SumField }`

 **Most populated city per state**